 Working and conducting business with the public sector may entail major opportunities for your business.
 In order to improve your chances of winning public sector contracts you must act in good time and enter into dialogue with organisations within the public sector.
 It is also important to know how to find relevant procurements and to have some knowledge of the regulatory framework.

 A good first step is to examine the need in the public sector for your products and services, and how these are purchased.
-By having a continuous dialogue with procuring organisations, you will have an opportunity to present your offer and proposed solutions.
+By having a continuous dialogue with procuring organisations (contracting authorities and entities), you will have an opportunity to present your offer and proposed solutions.
 But keep in mind that procuring organisations are prohibited from favouring one supplier over another, and that it is important to respect this fact.